cademirci/cademirci.github.io/CS/CProgramming.md

 		[A] [B] [C] [ ]
 		I D //insert D into the queue
 		I E //insert D into the queue
-		Error: No place left in the queue!
+		Error: No place left in the queue.
 		P
 		[A] [B] [C] [D]
 		R